Patent Pending Search: Everything You Need to KnowPatent Law ResourcesPatent Search

 A patent pending search is an important step you should take before you should submit your patent application.
 Many online resources exist to help you with your search.
 However, you should still hire a professional so you don't miss any key details.

 If you need help with your patent pending search, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.